Look & Feel Your Best

 Pterygium excision is performed to remove abnormal tissue that forms on the conjunctiva , often caused by long-term exposure to UV light, wind, or dust.
 It is often called surfer's eye and can affect vision.

 Unlike cataract surgery, which involves the internal lens of the eye, pterygium surgery targets the eye's surface.
 A conjunctival graft is placed to cover the area where the growth was removed, and with modern no-stitches techniques, tissue glue is used instead of sutures, offering faster recovery and lower recurrence rates.
-During follow-up, a slit lamp is used to examine the healing process.
-Patients may wear an eye patch temporarily after surgery to protect the eye and prevent infection as it heals.

 Read more about the Focus Team